Fox News has got the inside of Anna Nicole Smith's refrigerator.

 Hey, Roger.

-I listen to what people say and I watch what they do.
+I listen to what people say, and I watch what they do.

-And the politicians, both sides are just they make me kind of sick and tired of just listening to them speak with a forked tongue, not supporting these two border patrol guys that are putting their lives on the line every day, just like troops put on our borders, and they're left out hanging they're left out to drive, almost like that movie Tango and Cash.
+And the politicians, both sides, are just, they make me kind of sick and tired of just listening to them speak with a forked tongue, not supporting these two Border Patrol guys that are putting their lives on the line every day, just like troops but on our borders.

 Yeah.

-I will tell you that Dana Rohrbacher has been making a lot of noise about this.
+Well, nobody that's getting a lot of media attention, I will tell you that Dana Rohrbacher has been making a lot of noise about this.

 Duncan Hunter, we talked about before, has been making a lot of noise about this.